Ask an Expert: Is Human Behavior Predictable?

 Studying Human Behavior at National University

-If you are interested in pursuing a career related to human behavior, National University offers online degrees in Human Behavior, Organizational Behavior, and Performance Psychology.
-The Master of Arts in Human Behavior is designed for students to acquire greater knowledge of the behavioral sciences and theories of human behavior.
 The degree coursework explores a wide array of behavioral topics covering personal, social, and organizational issues.
 The program is intended for students who have specific ambitions in the fields of supervision, management, and administration, but will also benefit students undergoing life transitions, seeking personal or career growth or requiring preparation for doctoral-level training.
 You can learn more about National University’s Master of Arts in Human Behavior Psychology on our program page.

 About Our Expert

-After more than forty years studying human behavior, Dr. Charles Tatum still finds that people surprise him.
+After more than forty-five years studying human behavior, Dr. Charles Tatum still finds that people surprise him.
 An expert in the fields of cognitive psychology and industrial and organizational psychology, Dr. Tatum has taught thousands of students at National University since 1999.
 Holding Master’s and Doctoral degrees in research psychology, he made his career both in academia and as a civilian employee of the U.S. Navy.
 Serving in the Navy’s Personnel Research and Development Center for 14 years, he studied work performance, productivity, motivations, and stress levels among civilians and servicemembers.
 At National University, Dr. Tatum teaches human behavior theories, organizational psychology, theories on behavioral change and the foundations of behavioral research and administers the MA in Human Behavior Psychology program.